norman-ml/norman_sdk_python/README.md

     "version_label": "beta",
     "short_description": "A text-to-image diffusion model for high-quality image generation.", "long_description": (
-        "Stable Diffusion 2 Base is a latent text-to-image diffusion model trained on " "a large-scale dataset to generate detailed and diverse images from natural " "language prompts.
+        "Stable Diffusion 3.5 large is a latent text-to-image diffusion model trained on " "a large-scale dataset to generate detailed and diverse images from natural " "language prompts.
 It serves as a general-purpose foundation model that can " "be fine-tuned for tasks such as image generation, editing, and style transfer."